IT-freak-Jake/IT-Freak-Home-smart-light-switch-2-relays/README.md

 # IT Freak Home smart light switch (2 relays)
-DIY, smart and relatively cheap light switch.
+DIY, smart and relatively cheap double light switch.

 ## -What IT Freak Home exactly is?
 It was a private project of DIY smart home devices which I decide to publish as an open-source project.<br/>